Consensus appears far off as Nicaragua bishops hold crisis talks - Journal du Cameroun

 But the government countered that before any national dialogue could occur, and before international observers could be allowed in to “strengthen” negotiations, protesters must remove road barricades they have erected to fend off anti-riot forces.

-Opposition groups immediately shot down the call to lift the blockades, and finding consensus seemed a distant prospect.
+Opposition groups immediately rejected the call to lift the blockades, and finding consensus seemed a distant prospect.

 “There should be no fear or hindrance” of rights activists entering, said Managua’s outspoken auxiliary bishop Silvio Jose Baez, saying their arrival would “restore justice by establishing the culprits of the massacre.”